 NOTE: This training was rescheduled from Feb.
 10, 2018

-The fall hurricane season is almost over, but winter storms will soon follow – are you ready to help your community or others in the event of a disaster?
+The close of every winter storm season brings snow-melt from higher elevations and spring storms, increasing the chances of flooding – are you ready to help your community or others in the event of a disaster?
 Active, badged ERTs with United Methodist Committee on Relief (UMCOR) are a valuable community resource and you could be one of them!

 Registration fee is $30 for lunch, course materials, and an ERT T-shirt.

 you will also complete a background check authorization online for UMCOR.

 Register and pay online by using the link above or send a check made out to "NEAC" and send it to New England Conference, UMC, P.O.
 Box 249, Lawrence, MA 01842-0449 Attention: Barbara Burnside.